umutozge/cogs501/weeks/R.20241106.md

 * Construct the sequence in the reverse order, first 1, last seed.
 Don't use a reversing operation over the result, construct the sequence in the reverse order.
-* Solve the above problems with recursion.
+* Solve the last two problems with recursion.
 This may appear hard, but try to do your best.